AmanX45/Numpy/README.md

 # **NumPy Learning Repository**

 This repository contains a collection of **NumPy codes**, ranging from **basic to advanced topics**, to help track and enhance my learning journey.
 Each code file is organized with a corresponding `.txt` file for detailed explanations of the code.
-I upload new codes daily as part of my learning progress.
+I upload new codes & a study material as txt (Day1,Day2)daily as part of my learning progress .

 ---